kiki-tomato/kiki-tomato/README.md

-# 👋 Hi, I’m Kiki
+# 👋 Hi, I’m Jihyun
 - 👩‍💻 I'm a front-end developer.
-- 🌱 I've been learning to code since Sep 2023.
-(JavaScript, React, Bootstrap, HTML, CSS, SCSS)
+- 🌱 I build web apps with JavaScript, React, Bootstrap, HTML, CSS, SCSS
 - 💞️ I’m looking to collaborate on building web applications with you.
-- 📫 Feel free to reach me at kiki.thetomatoes@gmail.com
+- 📫 Feel free to reach me at jihyun_bae@icloud.com

 # 🍄 More About Me